-- More than two-thirds of traffic on the eight bay-crossing bridges travels to, from, or through Alameda County. - The freeway network carries goods between the Port of Oakland, the region, and domestic markets beyond. - The county's freeways carry the most pass-through trips in the region i.e., trips with origins and destinations outside Alameda County 47 percent.
+- The freeway network carries goods between the Port of Oakland, the region, and domestic markets beyond. - The county's freeways carry the most pass-through trips in the region i.e., trips with origins and destinations outside Alameda County.

 MANAGED LANES